13 ways to say Friend in Japanese

 Kizuna (絆)

-"Kizuna" (絆) is a word meaning "tie" or "bond".
-Although not a word exclusively to describe friendship, it is often used to describe the emotional and trusting connection among close friends.
+“Kizuna” (絆) is a word that means “bond” or “tie.”
+Although it is not a word exclusively used to describe friendship, it is often used to describe the emotional and trust connection between close friends.

 Teinei na tomodachi (丁寧な友達)

-"Tenei Na Tomodachi" (丁寧な友達) is an expression that means "polite friend" or "courteous friend".
-It is used to describe someone who is very respectful and attentive in their relationship with others.
+“Teinei na tomodachi” (丁寧な友達) is an expression that means “polite friend” or “courteous friend.”
+It is used to describe someone who is very respectful and considerate in their relationship with others.

 Raifu tomodachi (ライフ友達)

-"Raifu Tomodachi" (ライフ友達) is an expression that means "friend for life".
-It is used to describe a friend who is very close and who is expected to be present for a lifetime.
+“Raifu tomodachi” (ライフ友達) is an expression that means “friend for life.”
+It is used to describe a friend who is very close and who is expected to be present throughout life.

 Kazoku no hito (家族の人)

-Although not a common word for "friend", "Kazoku no hito" (家族の人) is an expression used to describe a friend who is so close that it is considered part of the family.
-The expression "Kazoku no Hito" means "someone in the family" and is used to indicate an extremely close and lasting relationship.
+Although it is not a common word for “friend,” “kazoku no hito” (家族の人) is an expression used to describe a friend who is so close that they are considered part of the family.
+The expression “kazoku no hito” means “someone from the family” and is used to indicate an extremely close and lasting relationship.

 Conclusion

 There are several words in Japanese that can be used to describe different types of friendship.
 Each of these words has its own nuance and is used in different contexts and situations.
-It is important to remember that choosing the right word depends on the context and the relationship you have with the other person.
+It is important to remember that the choice of the right word depends on the context and the relationship you have with the other person.